kkraoj/fixthejet/README.md

 ## License
 * Do not own Copyright.
-Original works belongs to [Carreau](https://github.com/Carreau)
+Original work belongs to [Carreau](https://github.com/Carreau)

 ## Acknowledgments